 Reading the user from the hub

 AppHub reads identity from Context.User, not from a constructor-injected ICurrentUser.
 The reason: ICurrentUser depends on IHttpContextAccessor, and the originating HttpContext from the SignalR negotiate request is not pinned to subsequent hub-method invocations.
-Read claims directly:
+Read claims directly (this is the hub’s actual helper):

 Integration testing SignalR